Date created: Dec 2015 | Version 2

 How do we use your information for marketing?

 We will only provide information to you that you have asked for via the website.
+This includes sending you occasional updates about our products & services, news and events from Kantar Media.

 Where do we send your information?